-The Muncie and Delaware County Film and Videos digital collection currently consists of over 130 digitized historical 16mm films ranging from 1913 to 1980.
+The Muncie and Delaware County Film and Videos digital collection consists of digitized historical films and videos in various formats ranging from circa 1913 to 1990.
 In an effort to provide documentation of important events in and around the Delaware County, Indiana area, this rare footage is now available online.
 Additional films and videos will be added to this collection in the future.

 This collection of digitized films includes footage in both black and white and color.
 Included are films of a tour of Camp Chesterfield in the early 1970s; the Delaware County Council Boy Scout Fair at the Delaware County fairgrounds in 1965; the Westinghouse plant groundbreaking on November 5, 1959; a Delaware County, Indiana fireman demonstration that included fire departments from the cities of Albany, Eaton, Union, Blountsville, Muncie, and Salem; the Delco Remy UAW strike involving the Anderson, Indiana plant and the Muncie, Indiana community over improved health and safety conditions for workers during the 1970s; and the 1913 flood in Indiana that reached various counties along the White River, including Delaware County, Indiana.